Terradue/doc-tep-geohazards/source/tutorials/Sentinel-2 Watermask.rst

         :width: 750px
         :align: center

-* Select the area for which you want to do an anlysis, e.g over Terracina (Italy).
+* Select the area for which you want to do an analysis, e.g over Terracina (Italy).

 .. figure:: assets/Sentinel-2-Water-Mask-3.png
 	:figclass: align-center